2sungryul/facedetect/README.md

 $ ./facedetect

-what to do on Windows
+What to do on Windows

 execute the command prompt and download gst1.bat in a working directory

  > gst1.bat